PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/cloudnativebuildpacks/index.md

 The platform coordinates the creation of the container image.
 It executes the lifecycle phases in the order specified.
 The lifecycle runs its detect phase to identify the buildpack to be used.
 It then runs through the lifecycle steps to execute the build, cache the image layers and export the image.
 The lifecycle also uses the build and the run image stack as the base image for the application image.

 ## Building images with Pack

+Pack is a command-line tool provided by the Cloud Native Buildpacks (CNB) project.
+It is designed to simplify the process of using buildpacks for building container images from source code.
+Developers can use pack to build container images locally on their machine.
+Pack makes it easier for developers to use buildpacks without needing deep knowledge of the underlying processes.
+It also allows developers to create custom builders, add buildpacks, and configure the build process if necessary.

 Pack can be installed by following the instructions [here](https://buildpacks.io/docs/tools/pack/).
 Once pack has been installed we can use it to build and package applications into container images.
 Let us create a simple .Net core application and package it into a container image using pack.
 I will create a sample web api project as below.